↓

 Cannabis seeds and ignorance in the weeds

 I just read where Paul McCartney was fined £100 ($170) because he planted cannabis seeds and grew cannabis on his farm in Campbeltown, Scotland.
 That happened 49 years ago today, March 7.
-His “excuse” was that he got the seeds from … Read the rest
+His “excuse” was that he got the seeds from … The rest of the story…

 Posted in current events, music history, Truth Bombs | Tagged cannabis seeds, current events, music history, negative effects marijuana